The Old Man And The Fishing Boat

 After we rigged the small boat on the grass, I sat in it for hours dreaming of what it would feel like on the water.
 My family nicknamed my penchant for doing this "corn going," a mix of "Hornblower," sailing the cape in my head, but actually being in a field on a boat.

-It takes some tricky navigating of the Santa Barbara Channel but the reward is arriving at one of their favorite places
+It takes some tricky navigating of the channel but the reward is arriving at one of their favorite places

 The right little boat at the right time creates a fragile magic that helps melt this couple's cares away